rizinorg/book/src/basic_commands/dietline.md

 # Autocompletion

-In the every shell and radare2 command autocompletion is supported.
+In the every shell and rizin command autocompletion is supported.
 There are multiple modes of it - files, flags, and SDB keys/namespaces.
 To provide the easy way to select possible completion options the scrollable popup widget is available.
 It can be enabled with `scr.prompt.popup`, just set it to the `true`.